aryuka/exp/README.md

-# GoldBox
+# EXP

-GoldBox is an online tool for sketching and sharing instrumental music.
+EXP is an online tool for sketching and sharing instrumental music.
 You can find it [here](https://aurysystem.github.io/goldbox).
-It is a modification of JummBox which inturn is a modifcation of the [original BeepBox](https://beepbox.co).
+It is a modification of Goldbox, which is a modification of JummBox, which inturn is a modifcation of the [original BeepBox](https://beepbox.co).

-The primary goal of GoldBox is to incrase the range of sounds an timbres Beepbox is capable of as well as adding new automations and small features to reduce repetive actions.
+EXP focuses on expanding on the original idea.

 All song data is packaged into the URL at the top of your browser.
 When you make